 DFD represents the Data Flow Diagram, which shows the flow of a series of data based on a certain information system model.
 DFD is generally used for outlining the pattern and framework of a data system without showing processing time options in sequence, for example, the Yes or No choices in typical flowcharts.
 In reality, DFD can be used for information management or data visualization.
 Here you can see an example of the DFD, which shows the overall data flow for making a reservation in a restaurant.

-ERD means the Entity-relationship Diagram, which reflects the key relationships between different entities in an information system: members, roles, items, products, locations, concepts and more.
-The most common practical uses of ERD include relational databases in software engineering, academic institutions and so on.
-Below is a good example of the ERD for school information management.
-In this case, a single entity unit can be teacher or student.
+ERD means the Entity-relationship Diagram, reflecting the key relationships between different entities in an information system: members, roles, items, products, locations, concepts, and more.
+The most common practical uses of ERD include relational databases in software engineering, academic institutions, etc. Below is a good example of the ERD for school information management.
+In this case, a single entity unit can be a teacher or student.
 Additionally, all the personal details of teachers and students are in green.

 Difference in Methodology

 DFD usually reflects the way of entering, transforming and storing data.
 Furthermore, units in DFD are usually processed individually based on some certain aspects, where each of them could be linked interactively.
 The DFD example here shows a typical process for the logistics manager to check and update stock for each product via the App system.

 In contrast, ERD shows the overall framework of the data system without explaining much about the database's implementations.
 Entities in an ERD often represents a group of similar things.
 In this case, theoretically, ERD models show how the data units are grouped into entities logically.
 For example, a data unit could be a single blog article, and a relationship could be the blog and its writer, etc. Besides, on the physical aspect, EDR reflects how data elements are stored in a database technically.
 The ERD below offers you another example of academic staff information management.